Ichche Nodee

-Ichche Nodee, also spelled as Ichchenodi (A wish fulfilling river), is a Bengali television soap opera that premiered on June 15, 2015, and aired on Star Jalsha.
+Ichche Nodee, also spelled as Ichchenodi (A wish fulfilling river), is a Bengali television soap opera that premiered on 15 June 2015, and aired on Star Jalsha.
 It was written by Leena Gangopadhyay and produced by Saibal Banerjee of Magic Moments Motion Pictures.
 It featured Vikram Chatterjee and Solanki Roy in lead roles, Sritama Bhattacharjee in a negative role, Aishwarya Sen in a negative role later positive, and Chandan Sen and Laboni Sarkar in pivotal roles.
-After running successfully for almost two years, the show ended on May 28, 2017, after airing 712 episodes.
+After running for almost two years, the show ended on 28 May 2017, after airing 712 episodes.

 Plot

 Ichchenodi is a story of sibling rivalry set within the premise of a love triangle.
 Ichhenodi basically revolves around a story of two sisters, Meghla and Adrija, and how they entangle themselves in a relationship with their love interest, Anurag.